 Once you know what you need to power, you have a choice to make: do you want to cover just the essentials or your entire home?
 Powering the essentials is a popular and cost-effective option.
 This approach focuses on critical circuits, like your refrigerator, furnace, well pump, and a few lights and outlets.
 It keeps your family safe and comfortable without the cost of a larger unit.
 On the other hand, a true whole-house generator powers everything, just as if the grid were still on.
 You can do laundry, watch TV, and run the air conditioning without a second thought.
 The right choice depends on your budget and what “uninterrupted power” means to you during a residential standby generator installation.

-Avoid These Common Sizing Mistakes
+Don’t Make These Generator Sizing Mistakes

 It’s easy to make a couple of common mistakes when sizing a generator, which is why getting expert advice is so important.
 The first mistake is overestimating your needs.
 Buying a generator that’s too powerful means you’re spending more than you need to on the unit and on fuel costs down the line.
 The second mistake is underestimating, which is even riskier.
 An undersized generator can become overloaded, causing it to shut down or even damage your appliances.
 A professional assessment from our team helps you find that sweet spot, ensuring your generator runs efficiently and reliably for years to come.
 We’ll also handle crucial details like proper placement to ensure adequate ventilation, keeping your system safe and effective.